 Because plumbing systems do more than distribute liquids and gases, they are often complex.
 In fact, there may be more than a single system for plumbing.
 Typically, drinking water is fed to indoor faucets, bathtubs, showers, dishwashers, and washing machines.
 However, some buildings also have hot tubs, swimming pools, fountains, and irrigation systems.
 With multiple water systems, backflow preventers are necessary to prevent water contamination.
 Process piping is commonly used in industrial buildings such as bakeries or chemical manufacturing plants.
 While these pipes may contain water, they may also carry natural gas, propane, chemicals, or food such as cola syrup, oil and grease, and other baking or cooking ingredients.
 Regular inspection, monitoring, and cleaning are necessary to maintain safe, reliable operations.

 Why Choose McIntosh Corporation?

-At McIntosh Corporation, our trained service technicians are on call 24 hours a day, ready and equipped to handle your mechanical systems and keep your building operating smoothly.
+At McIntosh Corporation, our trained service technicians, industrial piping specialists and are on call 24 hours a day, ready and equipped to handle your mechanical systems and keep your building operating smoothly.
 Do not wait until one of your systems is malfunctioning.
 Our scheduled maintenance programs will extend the life of your equipment and have it operating with maximum efficiency while saving you money in the long run.
 To ensure that your systems are functioning at optimal capacity, contact us today to schedule a visit from our team or call 918-270-1414.